utsavkarkee/photosync/docs/docs/guides/external-library.md

 # External Library

 This guide walks you through adding an [External Library](/docs/features/libraries#external-libraries).
-This guide assumes you are running Immich in Docker and that the files you wish to access are stored in a directory on the same machine.
+This guide assumes you are running  Photosync  in Docker and that the files you wish to access are stored in a directory on the same machine.

 # Mount the directory into the containers.

 Edit `docker-compose.yml` to add one or more new mount points in the section `immich-server:` under `volumes:`.
-If you want Immich to be able to delete the images in the external library or add metadata ([XMP sidecars](/docs/features/xmp-sidecars)), remove `:ro` from the end of the mount point.
+If you want  Photosync  to be able to delete the images in the external library or add metadata ([XMP sidecars](/docs/features/xmp-sidecars)), remove `:ro` from the end of the mount point.

 ```diff
 immich-server: